AI Alignment vs. Model Performance – How to Optimize for Accuracy, Compliance, and Business Goals

 AI performance is measured using well-established metrics that provide valuable insights.
 Accuracy represents the percentage of correct predictions, while precision indicates the proportion of positive predictions that are actually correct.
 Recall evaluates the model’s capacity to identify true positives, and the F1-score effectively balances precision and recall, delivering a comprehensive assessment of model performance.

-While these metrics are essential for evaluating effectiveness, they must also encompass fairness, interpretability, and regulatory compliance.
-A model can achieve high accuracy yet still have a negative impact on certain demographic groups or lack clear justifications for its decisions.
+While these metrics are essential for evaluating a model's effectiveness, they must also encompass fairness, interpretability, and regulatory compliance.
+An AI model can achieve high accuracy yet still have a negative impact on certain demographic groups or lack clear justifications for its decisions.
 This issue is particularly critical in the financial sector, where AI-driven decisions must be both transparent and unbiased.

-2. Why AI Models Optimized Only for Accuracy Can Amplify Bias and Compliance Risks
+2. AI Models Optimized Only for Accuracy Can Amplify Bias and Compliance Risks

 Focusing exclusively on accuracy can lead to significant risks, as AI models trained on historical data may inherit biases, resulting in discriminatory outcomes.
 For example, a credit scoring model might deny loans to certain demographics due to past lending practices.
 Even with high accuracy, these biased decisions can violate fairness regulations and lead to legal consequences.